Mental Health Crisis Support in Washington: Immediate Help When You Need It Most

 - Create a personalized safety plan

-- Connect with additional resources and support
+- Connect with additional resources and support, and continue ongoing mental health monitoring

 Collaboration with Crisis Services